aliz-ai/ml-spec-2022/Demo #2/README.md

 <br>A 70%/30% split is made on the original training data in order to make a train/eval split.
 <br>Full approach is threefold:
-- a 5-fold cross validation is performed on the train split - TODO
+- a 5-fold cross validation is performed on the train split
 - model is trained on the full train set and evaluated on the eval set
 - model is retrained on the full training data (train+eval sets) and serialized for further tasks (e.g. deployment)